DerkBarten/SpaceFortress/README.md

 A few notes:
 * When using the make commands, please make sure you have first installed gym, since the Makefile relies on the symbolic link redirecting to the gym environments
 * In the Makefile, it is possible to build without GUI support by setting USE_GUI to 'no'
-* You need execute the Makefile as root since the shared library files will be placed in the python dist-packages folder where normal users have no permissions.

 ### Other dependencies
 A list with dependencies we encountered during installation/runtime ourselves.